Travel Vaccines and Advice for Uruguay

 Do I Need a Passport or Visa for Uruguay?

 American travelers visiting Uruguay must have a passport that is valid for duration of their stay Uruguay.
-A visa is not required for trips of six months or less.
+A visa is not required for trips under 90 days.

 Uruguay Entry Requirements |